 How does a broker distribute messages?

-Message brokers can use various distribution patterns to reach subscribers.
+Messages are distributed by various patterns to reach subscribers.
 These patterns include:

 Publisher/ Subscriber: In a Pub/Sub pattern, producers or publishers push messages on a particular topic or endpoint to which consumers or subscribers can selectively subscribe.
 The producer can broadcast messages without knowing the subscribed consumers while multiple producers can publish on the same topic and messages can be received by multiple subscribers.
+This is known as a one-to-many relationship between the sender and receiver.
 This feature is built into the broker to ease integration needs.

-Point-to-Point: point-to-point communication is common in a one-to-one communication between applications (we have one subscriber and one consumer).
-The producer writes messages to the queue where they are stored until the consumer is ready to receive them.
-Once received, the consumer can send back an acknowledgment to notify that message is received.
+Point-to-Point: Point-to-point messaging model is common in one-to-one communication between applications (we have one subscriber and one consumer).
+The producer writes messages where they are stored until the consumer is ready to receive them.
+Once received, the consumer can send back an acknowledgment to notify that the message is received.
+This type of communication is known as point-to-point messaging.
+Each message in the queue is sent to only one recipient and is consumed only once.

 Request/ Reply messaging: This pattern involves publishing a request and then either waiting for a response with a specified time limit or receiving the response asynchronously on a designated subject.